Things to Do in Tirana with Kids

-If you would like to taste traditional Albanian cuisine and experience authentic ambiance as well, Oda restaurant is a great choice.
+If you would like to taste traditional Albanian cuisine and experience authentic ambiance as well, Oda restaurant is a good choice.
 We felt like we were walking into someone’s house with its traditional furniture, dolls with folk costumes and family pictures on the walls as a reminder of old times.
-They had a few vegetarian options on the menu too, like pepper stuffed with cheese, beans in tomato sauce, eggplants stuffed with various vegetables or vine leaves stuffed with rice.
+They had a few vegan options on the menu: beans in tomato sauce, eggplants stuffed with various vegetables or vine leaves stuffed with rice.

-We also had lunch in the modern Albanian restaurant Era Villa which had more vegetarian options, but the atmosphere wasn’t that cozy.
-We didn’t feel like we were in Albania.
-The good thing was we didn’t have to pay for lunch because an umbrella suddenly fell down at our table and we almost got hurt.
-As compensation, we ate for free.
+We also had lunch in the modern Albanian restaurant Era Villa which had more vegan options, but the atmosphere wasn’t that cozy.

 If you travel to Albania, you might find some inspiration in our travel stories, because we try to look at things from the new point of view.